 Great advertising and brand awareness if you have the big bucks to achieve it, but what does the Specsavers tagline imply?
-Well, most would conclude from their quirky and amusing advertising that if you go anywhere else you will regret it as they provide the best product, the best service and the best price, but is that always the case?
+Well, most would conclude from their quirky and amusing advertising that if you go anywhere else you will regret it as they provide the best product, the best service, and the best price, but is that always the case?

-How do Specsavers Hearing Aids stack up against the competition?
+How do Specsavers hearing aids stack up against the competition?

 So what is the comparison and what aspects should we compare?
-The three key areas of any purchase are surely price, technology and service, so let’s start with those.
+The three key areas of any purchase are include price, technology, and service, so let’s start with those.

 The reality is that both Boots and Specsavers will sell very few of their low priced product, using them as a tempting offer but up-selling to higher priced products.
-To conclude the price war, champion of value is the NHS with HearingDirect coming second, as based on price, they are the cheapest.
+To conclude the price war, champion of value is the NHS with HearingDirect.com claiming silver, as based on price, the NHS is technically the cheapest option.

+All offer various specification products, different hearing aid types, and have varying prices.
+There is no doubt that the highest specification and latest technology is available on the high street, so gold medal to that corner.
 However, the technology level and resultant benefit of the NHS products have improved enormously since the MHAS (Modernising Hearing Aid Services) programme.
 Their products are now digital and so great that they may be rebranded by the manufacturers to protect the high street.

 So three Gold Medals on offer and one a piece.
 Perhaps “should have gone to Specsavers” ought to be “could have gone to Specsavers” as there are now impressive alternatives.

-Hearing Direct are one of the UK’s leading hearing aid specialists, stocking an expansive range of hearing aids, phones and accessories.
+Hearing Direct are one of the UK’s leading hearing aid specialists, stocking an expansive range of hearing aids, phones, and accessories.
 Your hearing health is important to us and we produce the best advice and offer the most prominent products available to satisfy your listening needs.